RosboneMako/MakoRusty/README.md

 compressor.

 A setting of 1.0 (Full On) means the compressor is off and not being used.
-A setting of 3 o'clock will largely compress the signal and is good for edge of breakup type sounds.

-LOW CUT
+HIGH CUT
-As the gain is increased, low frequencies will overwhelm the distortion stage creating a muffled bassy sound.
-Having a low cut filter lets you reduce some of the very low frequencies before gain.
-The default value is 80 Hz.
-The range of the control is 20 - 200 Hz.
+As gain is added there is an increase in upper harmonics. the high cut lets you tame the harsh biting highs.

 EQ
 The VST uses a simple 5 band EQ style filter style.
 There are 11 EQs avaialaibe with varying Cutoff Frequencies (Fc)